Mattmbugua/yolo/README.md

 - Application deployed using **Kubernetes manifests**
 - Hosted on **Google Kubernetes Engine (GKE)**
 - Tagged Docker images stored in **Docker Hub**

 ---

+## 🧩 Kubernetes Objects Used

+- `StatefulSet` for MongoDB to ensure stable network identity and persistent storage.
+- `Deployment` for stateless frontend and backend applications.
+- `Service` (ClusterIP & LoadBalancer) for internal communication and external exposure.
+- `PersistentVolumeClaim` for MongoDB data.
+- `Headless Service` for stable network identity to MongoDB pods.

+---

+## 🌐 Exposing the Application

+The application is exposed to the internet using a **LoadBalancer Service** attached to the frontend.
+This allocates an external IP through GKE which can be accessed directly via a browser.

+---

+## 🧱 Persistent Storage

+A `volumeClaimTemplate` was used inside the StatefulSet for MongoDB.
+The storage class used is `standard-rwo` on GKE.
+This ensures that MongoDB data persists even after pod restarts or re-creations.

+---